MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_barrier_subresource_range.md

 ## -description

+Allows you to transition logically-adjacent ranges of subresources.

 ## -struct-fields

 ### -field IndexOrFirstMipLevel

+The index of the first mip level in the range; or a subresource index, if *NumMipLevels* is zero.
+If a subresource index, then you can use the value `0xffffffff` to specify all subresources.

 ### -field NumMipLevels

+Number of mip levels in the range, or zero to indicate that *IndexOrFirstMipLevel* is a subresource index.

 ### -field FirstArraySlice

+Index of first array slice in the range.
+Ignored if *NumMipLevels* is zero.

 ### -field NumArraySlices

+Number of array slices in the range.
+Ignored if *NumMipLevels* is zero.

 ### -field FirstPlane

+First plane slice in the range.
+Ignored if *NumMipLevels* is zero.

 ### -field NumPlanes

+Number of plane slices in the range.
+Ignored if *NumMipLevels* is zero.

 ## -remarks